Överhogdal tapestries: Discovery and dating

-Radiocarbon dating tests conducted in 1991 indicated that the tapestries were made between 800 and 1100 AD during Viking Era.
+Radiocarbon dating tests conducted in 1991 indicated that the tapestries were made between 800 and 1100 AD, during the Viking Age.
 Newer tests in 2005 instead indicated a period between 1040 and 1170 AD.

 Description and construction

 The Överhogdal tapestries have been theorized as depicting imagery of both Norse and Christian origin.
 The contents of the pictures are much debated; some characters have a pagan content, featuring the detailed look of Odin's horse Sleipnir, while other characters are clearly part of Christian imagery.
 The artwork depict stylized animals, dark blue and red horses, birds and people.
 There is also a ship, a tree and inscriptions.
 The four surviving sections of the tapestries have 323 figures of people and 146 and 3 partial animals, all generally moving to the left.

 The large animal and smaller human figures seem to rush by a tree, which could be the mighty ash Yggdrasil, a massive tree central to nine worlds in Norse mythology.
 Some scholars have suggested that what is shown is the Christianization of the region Härjedalen.
 However, today the dominant theory, given the radiocarbon dating of the tapestries, is that Ragnarök, a series of events foretold to occur in Norse mythology, is being depicted.
 Research has established that the figures are made of plant dyed wool, which is interwoven with the linen with a special technique.

 Today, these unique tapestries are on display in a specially designed room at Jamtli, the regional museum of Jämtland and Härjedalen in Östersund.